directus-labs/guest-authoring/video-streaming-app-with-directus-and-sveltekit/index.md

 ![Search videos](<Screenshot 2024-07-04 at 12.48.17.png>)

 ## Summary
-In this tutorial, you've learned how to build a Sveltekit video streaming application that uses data from a Directus project.
-You started by creating a new project, set up environment variables and everything you need to call Directus.
-You then created a videos collections in Directus and integrated them with the your Sveltekit project.
+In this tutorial, you've learned how to build a SvelteKit video streaming application that uses data from a Directus project, tracking views when rendering data into pages.